marcusgia2505/classsExGameInstructions/docs/Run.rst

 If participants are logged in before the lecturer has started the game, participants see a waiting screen with the message displayed above.
 The lecturer can edit the text on the waiting screen in the :ref:`Organize:Course data`.

 .. note:: If a game has already been started, participants directly see the game and can play it.
-If may therefore be useful to ask all participants to login and start the game after that has happend.
+If may therefore be useful to ask all participants to login and start the game after that has happened.
 If a game has ended (but no new one selected), new participants get the message on login that the current game is still running and they cannot participate.

 Login with QR-Code
 ------------------